wihi-labs/WHIP/0002-wihi-dao/main.md

 Governance/ Organization

 # Abstract
-The WiHi DAO is the organizational structure that the WiHi community gives itself to achieve its vision of facilitating weather predictions everywhere on earth anytime.
+The WiHi DAO is the organizational structure that the WiHi community gives itself to achieve its vision of facilitating weather and climate predictions anytime anywhere.
 It follows the principles of collective intelligence and self-organization to manage its complex 3-sided market consisting of weather data providers, data consumers and platform maintainers/ developers/ facilitators.

 # Specification